 (3) Cooperate with us in the investigation, settlement or defense of the claim or "suit".
 The "insured" will be deemed not to have cooperated with us only if his or her failure or refusal to do so harms our defense of an action for damages.

-2. Paragraph A.2.c. of the Duties In The Event Of Accident, Claim, Suit Or Loss Condition is replaced by the following:
+2. Paragraph c. of A.2.
+Duties In The Event Of Accident, Claim, Suit Or Loss is replaced by the following:

 c.
 If there is "loss" to a covered "auto" or its equipment, you must also do the following, but only with respect to a Physical Damage claim: